npuichigo/voicenet/README.md

 valid_model = LSTM(valid_input)
 ```

-In order to construct models with same variables on different inputs, we
+In order to construct models sharing variables on different inputs, we
-need to use `scope.reuse_variables()` explicit, which makes codes hard to
+need to use `scope.reuse_variables()` explicitly, which makes codes hard to
 read and unchaste.
 Sonnet moves codes which construct the computation graph
-to __call__ method of model classes, using tf.make_template to enable variable
+to __call__ method of model class, using tf.make_template to enable variable
-sharing, so it's just right for us to write concise codes with variable reuse:
+sharing, so it's just right for us to write concise codes with variable reusing
+ability:

 ```python
 model = LSTM(...)